padraic/wibble/README.markdown

 ### Lack of wellformed output

 Most simplified sanitizers (primarily those driven by regular expressions) treat HTML as a string rather than as a structured HTML document.
 The result is often that output from such sanitization processes is no longer well formed (i.e. adherent to a HTML standard).
 This can have curious side-effects in output depending on the browser.
-For example, what happens if a sanitized </div> tag (it contains no XSS and has no matching opening tag) gets into the middle of your otherwise valid XHTML 1.0 Strict page (assuming such a tag was allowable)?
+For example, what happens if a sanitized div tag (it contains no XSS and has no matching opening tag) gets into the middle of your otherwise valid XHTML 1.0 Strict page (assuming such a tag was allowable)?
 XSS is not the only reason to sanitize input HTML.
 The capability to deface or break sites is still a prevelant risk that needs addressing.

 ### Incomplete/Misleading/Misdirected